 What is CDSMP?

-CDSMP is a low-cost program that helps adults with chronic conditions learn how to manage and improve their health.
-Interactive workshop sessions focus on problems that are common to individuals dealing with any chronic condition.
+CDSMP is a low-cost program that helps adults with chronic diseases learn how to manage and improve their health.
+Interactive workshop sessions focus on problems that are common to individuals dealing with any chronic disease.
 Topics include pain management, nutrition, exercise, medication use, emotions, and communicating with doctors.

 - Helps people with diverse medical diagnoses such as diabetes, arthritis, and hypertension develop skills and coping strategies to manage their symptoms.